RasterDuck/vectormathbench/README.md

 read-only optimization barriers so aggregate values are not copied or written back as an artifact of the harness.

+Focused register-resident operations report reciprocal throughput: successive iterations are independent and an out-of-order CPU can overlap them.
+A result below one nanosecond is therefore possible and should not be read as dependency-chain latency or as the cost of updating an array of objects.
+Intersection tables explicitly separate individual-call latency cases from 256-ray, mixed-input throughput cases.

 Matrix throughput benchmarks use independent, non-constant input pairs instead of feeding each result into the next iteration.
 This measures throughput rather than a dependency-chain latency unless a benchmark explicitly says otherwise.